openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/adapters/README.md

   * `outputs` - the list of output layers names.
   * `score_threshold` - minimal accepted score for valid boxes (Optional, default 0).
 * `yolo_v5` - converting output of YOLO v5 family models to `DetectionPrediction` representation.
 The parameters are the same as for the `yolo_v3` models.
+* `yolof` - converting output of YOLOF model to `DetectionPrediction` representation.
+The parameters are the same as for the `yolo_v3` models.
 * `yolor` - converting output of YOLOR model to `DetectionPrediction` representation.
   * `output_name` - name of output layer.
   * `threshold` - minimal objectness score value for valid detections (Optional, default 0.001).